 Fast charge points (not available at HyperHubs) will cost 20 pence per kWh.

 Construction on both sites has started, and will be led by EvoEnergy.
-The new sites at Monks Cross and Poppleton are scheduled for completion in June 2021, with motorists being able to start using them from June or July 2021.
+The new sites at Monks Cross and Poppleton are scheduled for completion by the end of 2021, with motorists being able to start using them soon after.

 These 2 sites are the first HyperHubs to be developed in York, but more will follow in the future in order to meet the increasing demand for EV charging hubs.
-Our network is being significantly upgraded, by Summer 2021 we will have:
+Our network is being significantly upgraded, by 2022 we will have:

 - 15 Rapid chargers